Quantifying the unextendibility of entanglement: Concluding remarks

-Furthermore, as applications, the unextendible entanglement quantities in our work have found immediate operational applications in evaluating the overhead of probabilistic entanglement or secret key distillation, as well as bounding the rate of exact entanglement or secret key distillation.
-In particular, we characterize the optimal overhead of distilling one ebit from the erased states under one-way LOCC operations by applying the unextendible entanglement.
-We remark that our results on the overhead can be easily extended to the probabilistic state conversion task, which has been considered for the special pure-state case in~\cite{vidal1999entanglement,alhambra2016fluctuating}.
+Our work introduces a family of entanglement measures called unextendible entanglement to quantify and investigate the unextendibility of entanglement.
+The crucial technical contribution was intuitively motivated by the fact that the more entangled a bipartite state is, the less each of its constituent systems can be entangled with a third party.
+A key distinction to previous works is that our proposed measures restrict the free set to be state dependent.
+These entanglement measures have desirable properties, including monotonicity under selective two-extendible operations, faithfulness, and normalization.
+The unextendible entanglement in our work has also found direct operational applications in evaluating the overhead and rate of entanglement or secret key distillation.
+As a notable application example, we characterized the optimal overhead of distilling one ebit from the erased states under one-way LOCC operations.
+We also note that the probabilistic state conversion task, which has already been studied for the pure-state case~\cite{vidal1999entanglement,alhambra2016fluctuating}, can be further explored using the results in this paper.

 An important problem for future work is to investigate to what extent the bounds on the asymptotic distillable secret key or entanglement can be approached.
-One potential approach is to explore the connections to distinguishability distillation (i.e., hypothesis testing) \cite{Nagaoka2006,Hayashi2007,Audenaert2008a,Mosonyi2015,WW19}.
-It is also of interest to consider an extension to the resource theory of $k$-unextendibility, as well as entanglement dilution~\cite{Bennett1996c,Hayden2001,Vidal2002b,Wang2016d,Buscemi2011,WW18}.
-The techniques applied in~\cite{xie2017approximate} might be useful here.
+One potential approach is to explore the connections to distinguishability distillation (i.e., hypothesis testing)~\cite{Nagaoka2006,Hayashi2007,Audenaert2008a,Mosonyi2015,WW19}.
+It is also of interest to consider an extension to the resource theory of $k$-unextendibility and entanglement dilution~\cite{Bennett1996c,Hayden2001,Vidal2002b,Wang2016d,Buscemi2011,WW18}, where the techniques applied in~\cite{xie2017approximate} might be useful here.
+Moreover, we have only considered the extendibility on system $B$ when defining generalized unextendible entanglement measure, yielding an asymmetric entanglement measure.
+It would be meaningful to further explore the extendibility on system $A$ and promote our measure to a symmetric one.
 Another interesting direction is to develop the continuous-variable setting, where the results of \cite{LKAW19} could be helpful, as well as the dynamical setting of quantum channels.